nfroidure/buildbranch/README.md

 npm install gulp-build-branch --save-dev
 ```

-Then, use in Gulp like this:
+Then, use it in a Gulp task like this:

 ```javascript
 var gulp = require('gulp');